jchassin/homebridge-owfs/README.md

 Version history
 -------------------
+- 1.5.0 : change in the config format in order to ease schema verification (from this version, only use OWFS_Sensor as accessory and specify type field to give the device type
 - 1.4.3 : adding required verification features
 - 1.4.2 : fix #11 : error message during init (without functionnal impact)
 - 1.4.1 : fix #10